Advice on commissioning archaeological work in Buckinghamshire

 - under the direct management of a Member of the Chartered Institute for Archaeologists (MCIfA)

 Information on professionally qualified archaeological contractors can be obtained from the Chartered Institute for Archaeologists.

 When commissioning archaeological work, make sure that the organisation or individual used:

 - has the necessary experience and understanding to meet the brief.
 This includes those aspects relating to reporting, publication and archiving

 - can provide personnel with the appropriate skills, qualifications, and CIfA membership grades for the task.
 This should include consideration of sub-contractors

 - has a suitable infrastructure and a track record of undertaking work of a similar scale

 If archaeological requirements are not met, enforcement action may be taken.
-This is in accordance with the County Council's Archaeology Enforcement Policy.
+This is in accordance with our Archaeology Enforcement Policy.

 This advice is provided for information only.
-Buckinghamshire County Council can take no responsibility for the operations of independent organisations.
+We take no responsibility for the operations of independent organisations.